-According to the Regulations Governing the Preparation of Financial Reports by Securities Issuers, the Group shall also disclose the information about important transactions:
+According to the Regulations Governing the Preparation of Financial Reports by Securities Issuers, the Group shall also disclose the information about important transactions:(The following transactions with consolidated subsidiaries have been eliminated in the accompanying consolidated financial statement.)

-No. Contents January~ December 2022 1 Loans to others N/A 2 Endorsement/guarantees made for others N/A 3 Marketable securities-ending Attached table 1 4 Cumulative amount of the same marketable securities purchased or sold reaching 300 million NTD or more than 20% of the paid-in capital in the current period.
+No. Contents January~ December 2023 1 Loans to others N/A 2 Endorsement/guarantees made for others N/A 3 Marketable securities-ending Attached table 1 4 Cumulative amount of the same marketable securities purchased or sold reaching 300 million NTD or more than 20% of the paid-in capital in the current period.
 N/A 5 Acquisition amount of real estate reaching 300 million NTD or more than 20% of the Paid-in capital.
-N/A 6 Amount on disposal of real estate reaching 300 million NTD or more than 20% of the Paid-in capital.
+Attached table 2 6 Amount on disposal of real estate reaching 300 million NTD or more than 20% of the Paid-in capital.
 N/A 7 Amount on purchase from and sale to related parties reaching 100 million NTD or more than 20% of the Paid-in capital.
 N/A 8 Accounts receivable-related party reaching 100 million NTD or more than 20% of the Paid-in capital.
 N/A 9 Transactions of derivative instruments.
 N/A 10 Business relationship and important transactions between parent company and subsidiaries.
-Attached table 2
+Attached table 3

-Attached table 1: Holding of marketable securities (not including subsidiaries, associates and joint ventures)
+Attached table 1 : Holding of marketable securities (not including subsidiaries, associates and joint ventures)

-Ending Ba alance Securities held by Marketable Securities Relationship with the securities issuer Financial Statement Account Number of shares (In thousand shares or thousand units) Book Value Percentage of Ownership (%) Fair Value Note MPI Private equity of domestic listed company - Spirox Corporation - Note 1 7,000 \$148,190 5.90% \$148,190 - MPI Common stock - PlayNitride Inc. Note 1 380 37,548 0.35% 37,548 - Chain-Logic International Corp.
-Common stock - PlayNitride Inc. Note 1 94 9,288 0.09% 9,288 a.2022
+Ending Ba alance Securities held by Marketable Securities Relationship with the securities issuer Financial Statement Account tement (In thousand Percentage of Ownership (%) Fair Value Note MPI Private equity of domestic listed company - Spirox Corporation Note 1 7,000 \$226,940 6.09% \$226,940 MPI Common stock - PlayNitride Inc. Note 1 380 37,088 0.35% 37,088 - Chain-Logic International Corp.
+Common stock - PlayNitride Inc. Note 1 94 9,174 0.09% 9,174 -